BCVSocial/homestead56/readme.md

 9. Finally, if you try and run `vagrant ssh` you should be able to ssh into the virtual machine, to continue with the symfony setup.

 10. login to postgres to check where the pg_hba.conf file is:
-    * 1
-    * 2
+    * `psql -U homestead -h localhost` password is secret
+    * `SHOW hba_file;` Should be `/etc/postgresql/9.4/main/pg_hba.conf`

+11. Edit the file and look for the following lines:
+    ```
+        TYPE  DATABASE        USER            ADDRESS                 METHOD

+        host    all             all             127.0.0.1/32            md5

+        host    all             PC             127.0.0.1/32             md5

+        host    all             all             ::1/128                 md5
+    ```
+    * Change all ocurrences of `md5` to `trust`

+ 12. Run `sudo service postgresql restart`

 ### Symfony Steps

 1. `cd` into the main project `ActiveSocial` and run `composer install` wait, follow instructions, wait some more.

-2.
+2. `php app/console doctrine:database:create`

+3. `php app/console doctrine:schema:update --force`

+4. `php app/console hautelook_alice:doctrine:fixtures:load`

-After following these steps you should have a decent vagrant setup should continue with steps outlined [is located here](https://github.com/BCVSocial/ActiveSocial)
+After following these steps you should have a decent vagrant/symfony setup.

 ### TODO